mrpositron/distillation/README.md

 | 3    |               86.38 |         86.17 | 13   |               86.46 |         85.32 |
 | 4    |                  87 |         86.39 | 14   |               87.38 |         87.08 |

-The table shows the results of using the model on the left as a teacher on the right.
+The table shows the results of using the model on the left as a teacher (TN, i.e. Teacher Network), and student (SN, i.e. Student Network)on the right.
 Models on the left are identical to those used before.

 ## Discussion